LGlayama/deep_learning_with_tensorflow/README.md

 # deep_learning_with_tensorflow
-some deep learning algorithms with tensorflow
+I am learing deep learning algorithms with tensorflow。 There is some materials I collect for learning.